CedricLeblond/functions-customer-reviews/doc/03 - Continuous Delivery/README.md

 <a name="Overview"></a>
 ## Overview ##

-Azure Resource Manager helps automate the provisionning of a lot of resources in Azure.
+Visual Studio Team Services (VSTS) helps helps automate ans secure the delivery pipeline of your applications.
+In lab 00, we used the intern deployment engine tool of Azure Kudu.
+It's a great tool to start with but comes with limitations.

-In this lab, you will create the needed Azure Services for to run CustomerReviews web site and his automatic moderation with Cognitives Services.
-You will also add images to populate CustomerReviews site.
+In this lab, you will create a build pipeline to automatically build, test, package and deploy the Azure Function that check Image and moderate text for the CustomerReviews site.
+And use Application Insights to follow the health of solution and results of the reviews.

 <a name="Objectives"></a>
 ### Objectives ###